If you have an upcoming flight, you might be wondering where the best place to sit on a plane is.

 With a Baby

-When flying with a baby, it can be a good idea to book a day flight instead of a night flight if you are worried about them crying and preventing other passengers from sleeping.
+When flying with a baby, it can be a good idea to book a day flight instead of a night flight if you are worried about your baby crying and preventing other passengers from sleeping.

 Sitting at the back of the plane can also be wise, as it’s already noisier back there compared to the front of the plane, and it’s also near to the bathroom.